LeonardoZanotti/LAMP-deploy/README.md

 How to do project deploy with apache LAMP

 ## Requirements
-Im using just Apache 2.4.29.
+Im using only Apache 2.4.29.
 In distros from Debian it can be installed with:
 ```bash
 $ sudo apt update
 $ sudo apt install apache2